sunvalley-technologies/php-task-manager/README.md

 ### Service Manager

-ServiceManager provides a way to run a tasks like services.
+ServiceManager provides a way to run tasks like services.
 Each task is expected to be long running task and if it fails, it is restarted according to given restart policy.

 A sample can be found in the `\SunValley\TaskManager\Tests\ServiceManagerTest`